 Christ redeemed us, and He reconciled us to Himself, not because of sin, but in spite of sin, that we would be fellow heirs of the riches He alone has to offer.

-So the next time you read about another flawed character in my novels, the flaws are there because I know flaws intimately.
+So, the next time you read about another flawed character in one of my novels, the flaws are there because I know flaws intimately.
 Yet it’s our flaws that drive us to the Cross.
 And since looking at our flaws will never make us stronger, we don’t look back but we look forward, to stand on the promise of becoming new creations in Christ!
 I pray that my flawed characters are examples of this as well.

 See you on the next page, flaws and all!